2. The route

 The point at which you have to climb upward

 I do not recommend this alternative because it is less clear in which direction one should proceed.
-In the first alternative, however, you only need to climb upward for about ten meters and you should cross paths with the trail without too much trouble.
+In the first alternative, however, you only need to climb upward for about ten meters and you should cross the trail without too much trouble.

 The boulder with the stamp almost obliterated